Plooto

 Balancing native UX standards with third-party tool constraints

 However, when I started replicating the designs in Pendo, it introduced a new layer of complexity to the project.
-Its product overlay designer was far less flexible than what I was used to in Figma or code, meaning certain UI patterns simply couldn’t be replicated.
-We also faced strict limits on which on-page elements we could target.
+Its product overlay designer was less flexible than Figma, limiting UI patterns.
+I also faced strict limits on which on-page elements we could target.

 These constraints required us to refine experiment ideas and adjust experiment concepts to align with what the tool could support, while still preserving clarity and consistency in the experience.